shansen18/BootCamp/Readme.md

 *note This also has a YouTube video at the bottom of the submission file to supplement the screen shots.*

 [Week 7 Submission File](https://github.com/shansen18/BootCamp/blob/df6670af86d9fcc22f9b9d1eb41d30f7db2ad0ad/Week07/README.md)

+## Week 8 Networking Fundamentals

+This week we were introduced to computer Networking.
+This included concepts such as network topology, the OSI mode, Ports, protocols, Ping, and FPING, SYN, ACK, RST, FIN.
+We also were introduced to Wireshark and how to analyze TCP traffic with it.

+During Week 7 homework we used nmap, and wireshark to analyze the network for a ficticious company called RockStar Corp.
+We were to find any vulnerabilities, as well as to scan the PCAP for any malicious activity.

+[Week 8 Submission file]